FGMEMBERS/B-1B/readme-bone.txt

 This system sets the Center of Gravity (CG) in % of MAC, and lets you manipulate it in a destinct range.
 Enable the system by switching on SET on the FCGMS panel and choose your desired CG position.
 The display to the right shows your current CG position.
 This is done by using shifting fuel between 2 tanks, so the system works only within a certain margin.

+XXXX CDU-900 SYSTEM XXXXX

+The CDU is an integrated flight computer currently used to visualize/manipulate NAV and COM properties.
+At the moment the topmost  left/right aerrow buttons are used to skip through the submenus, select desired value to change with the aerrow buttons (right side aerrows) and manipulate with the num block navigation (up/down=coarse,left/right=fine).
+You can access the main menus by direct selection on the uppermost row of buttons.

 XXXX WEAPON SYSTEM XXXX

 This plane is equipped with a bomb guiding system currently working on the intermediate bay.
-First select weapons by going to B-1B/Weapons menu and select guided(intmd bay loaded with 8 GBU-31 guidable weapons).
-Switch to the OSO seat/view and you should see the GBU31 indicated.
+First select weapons by going to B-1B/Weapons menu and select LOAD GUIDED(intmd bay loaded with 8 GBU-31 guidable weapons).

-All control panels are visible from OSO view.
+Switch to the OSO seat/view and you should see the GBU31 indicated on SMS display.

-Release of guided weapons(only intmd bay):
+Release of guided weapons(only intmd bay currently):

 In air prior to release arm your weapons by using the SMS panel.
-First click on the bay (should be highlighted when selected) then on the station number to arm (indicated on panel).
+First click on the BAY (should be highlighted when selected), then on the station number to arm, then press ARM button(indicated on panel) or SAFE the weapon.
-You can disarm a weapon by clicking on station number with middle mouse button.
-Use a manual release by opening the corresponding bay door.
 You can rotate the launcher by selecting bay and then press LAUNCHER ROT, the position of the launcher is indicated by an L on the SMS display.
-The launcher, when in release mode, always performs a full cycle and checks which stations are armed and if releases the weapons.
-After releasing the weapons close the bay doors manually.

-You can use up to 4 guided weapons independently, but I would advise to use 1 or 2 at the beginning.
+You can use up to 8 guided weapons independently, but I would advise to use 1 or 2 at the beginning.

-1.)Arm 1-4 weapons using the SMS panel (about 5min prior to target) 2.)Retrieve target coordinates:
+1.)Arm 1-2 weapons using the SMS panel (about 5min prior to target) 2.)Retrieve target coordinates:

-2a.)Type in manually at the B-1B/Weapons menu (can be done long before reaching target) or 2b.)Switch to sniper pod view and click with your mouse on target and press t to confirm, next target: press r, then click on target and press t again (should always see confirmation dialog on screen);
+2a.)Type in manually at the OSO view position via the IKB (can be done long before reaching target) or 2b.)Switch to sniper pod view and click with your mouse on target and press t to confirm, next target: press r, then click on target and press t again (should always see confirmation dialog on screen);
-3.)Activate target tracking by clicking (in BOMB/NAV panel/ STEER) the button with square, left to X-hair-dest - should be highlighted when active.
-Typically done at 20nm to target.
+3.)Activate target tracking by clicking (in BOMB/NAV panel/ -->STEER --> BOMB button with triangle) the left/upper button  - should be highlighted when active.
+Typically done at ~25nm to target.
+4.)Intmd bay door opening is automated now
-4.)When about 10nm away from target open intmd bay door 5.)When about 10nm away from target, click on the button with the triangle below BOMB in BOM/NAV panel to activate the release timer;
+5.)When about 15nm away from target, click on the button with the triangle below -->BOMB in BOM/NAV panel to activate the release timer;
 6.)Wait for the realease of the weapons, then you can take control of the aircraft and change course if you wish 7.)After releasing the bombs, click on the button with the triangle below BOMB in BOM/NAV panel to de-activate the release timer; and you have to stop the target tracking too if you do not intend to release further bombs; close bay doors manually;

+ad 2a.)Using the IKB for manual target coordinats input:
+- use left aerrow buttons for quick selection/navigation
+- top button (up aerrow) brings you back to main menu
+- select STATN1 --> click aerrow button right to SET IKB
+- now click on the num buttons of IKB to input coordinates, below you can see at wich pos you currently are
+- with the BS and AS you can change the digit to change (none visible means 0)
+- first digit (0) sets negative/positive coord -(press 0) or +(press 1) (+not shown)
+- then press AS to switch to next digit (1), now press 1(for eg 123.4567) or 0 for (023.4567 => 23.4567 shown)
+- now proceed for the whole coordinate, when finished press either SET LON or SET LAT and you should see the coordinates updated
+- proceed for the next coordinate -> SET LON or LON again and you should see your target coordinates at STATN1 LAT/LON

-The method to retrieve coordinates from the flightgear map server, typing them in and closing on the target is not as stressfull as using the sniper pod, but with she sniper pod you can identify targets much better.
+The method to retrieve coordinates from the flightgear map/mp server, typing them in and closing on the target is not as stressfull as using the sniper pod, but with she sniper pod you can identify targets much better.

-Note: Always use ALT hold to maintain level flight and never use TER AVD and TER FOLLOW when releasing the bombs as they interfere with each other.
+Note: Always use ALT hold to maintain level flight and never use TER AVD and TER FOLLOW when releasing the bombs.

 XXXX BLAST, FLARES, STROBE, SPOT XXXX

-Based on preexisting osg files some eyecandy for engine blast, strobe and flares was added.
+Based on preexisting osg files some eyecandy for engine blast, smoke, vapour and flares was added.
-An experimental landing light can be activated by uncommenting the link in Models/b1b-trans.xml, and you have to recompile flightgear cvs with the following additions in /src/main/renderer.cxx.
-In the class SGPuDrawable block after stateSet->setTextureAttribute(0, new osg::TexEnv(osg::TexEnv::MODULATE));
-I added:
-    // Test for more light sources
-    stateSet->setMode(GL_LIGHTING, osg::StateAttribute::ON);
-    stateSet->setMode(GL_LIGHT0, osg::StateAttribute::ON);
-    stateSet->setMode(GL_LIGHT1, osg::StateAttribute::ON);

-recompile current fgfs cvs and it should work.

-It's OSG baby!

 XXXX FEATURES XXXX